-C. Complaints the Commission May Not Address
+C. Complaints the Commission May Not Address ("Nonjurisdictional")

-The most common complaints that the Commission has no authority to address involve questions of law.
+The Commission has no authority to address questions of law, which are the most common complaints the Commission receives.
 Frequently, complaints allege dissatisfaction with decisions that judges make in their judicial capacity.
 For example, individuals often complain of wrong child custody awards or sentences that judges impose in criminal cases.
 The Commission may not enter into cases or reverse judicial decisions.
 That role belongs to the appellate courts.